What Do Installation, Maintenance, and Repair Helper Do?

 Related Job Titles

 In the United States, there were 120,200 jobs for Installation, Maintenance, and Repair Helper in 2016.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 13,300 new jobs for Installation, Maintenance, and Repair Helper by 2026.
-There will be an estimated 17,000 positions for Installation, Maintenance, & Repair Helper per year.
+Due to new job openings and attrition, there will be an average of 17,000 job openings in this field each year.

 The states with the most job growth for Installation, Maintenance, & Repair Helper are Utah, North Dakota, and Nevada.
 Watch out if you plan on working in Maine, Alaska, or Kansas.
 These states have the worst job growth for this type of profession.